vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 Address: 35.241.251.76
 ```

-As the reader will notice in this example, `grafana.example.com` does not resolve to the IPv4 address stated in the corresponding Kubernetes ingress resource.
+As the reader will notice in this example, `grafana.example.com` does not resolve to the IPv4 address stated in the corresponding Kubernetes Ingress resource.
 This could be caused by DNS caching and propagation issues (e.g. the TTL for the DNS record has not expired yet and Google DNS servers are not re-querying from the authoritative name server).
 Again, wait a few minutes and check back whether `grafana.example.com` resolves to the same the IPv4 address as seen in the Ingress resource (in this example, `35.241.253.114`).

 As long as `grafana.example.com` does not resolve to the IPv4 address stated in the Ingress resource, Let's Encrypt will refuse to issue the certificate.
 Let's Encrypt uses the ACME HTTP-01 protocol and as long as the ACME protocol is running you will notice some transient Ingress resources named like `cm-acme-http-solver-*`: